jmlrazzak/Queries/Microsoft Defender Queries.md

 | take 100 //remove to see everything or edit to see a specific number of events
 ```

+**<ins>see URL hits, Logs network connections initiated by processes, such as a browser clicking and connecting to a URL**
 ```
 //see URL hits, Logs network connections initiated by processes, such as a browser clicking and connecting to a URL DeviceNetworkEvents